RafaelHernandezDeLoa/Adv-Verilog-Labs/README.md

 # Adv-Verilog-Labs

-Consists of some projects I had to complete in this course which requires knowledge of verilog, systemverilog, C++, drivers, microcontroller concepts as well as experience using Vitis and Vivado
+Consists of some projects I had to complete in this course which requires knowledge of Verilog, Systemverilog, C++, drivers, microcontroller concepts as well as experience using Vitis and Vivado

 I should disclaim how we are using someone elses mmio controller system..... and how some of the labes after 8 might lack the rest of the system. and contraints and stuff